hark130/Shawarma_Swarm/README.md

     [ ] Refactor library functions with duplicate code (e.g., find_closest_one_dim_points())
     [ ] Consider moving 'local' library function definitions to the end and adding prototypes at the top [ ] Consider refactoring calc_int_point_slope() to better handle vertical lines.
 That or write a check_vert_line() function.
+    [ ] Refactor calculate_line_intercepts() to be less copy/pasty.
+Maybe add struct pointers to an array and iterate over it.
 [X] Main binary

     [X] Start shwarm_it.c